Alipsa/munin/README.md

 1. create a lib folder where your spring boot jar resides
 2. copy the additional jar to the lib folder
 3. add path to the folder when starting spring boot:
-`java -Dloader.path=file:lib/ -Dspring.profiles.active=prod -jar renjin-web-reports-1.0.0-SNAPSHOT.jar`
+`java -Dloader.path=file:lib/ -Dspring.profiles.active=prod -jar munin-1.0.0-SNAPSHOT.jar`

 ### Mail
 Mail is used to email passwords when users are created as well as mailing out scheduled reports.
-Set spring.mail.xxx properties as suitable for your mail server The "from" address is controlled by the property `webreports.email.from`
+Set spring.mail.xxx properties as suitable for your mail server The "from" address is controlled by the property `munin.email.from`

 #Todo: